Extra Virgin Olive Oil

 This sector is the best antidote to the abandonment of rural areas and some 250,000 families in more than 300 municipalities depend on it, accounting for 40% of agricultural employment.
 It is a crop that helps to fix the population in the territory and to avoid the exodus to the big cities.

-The Andalusian olive grove stands out as one of the richest ecosystems in the Iberian Peninsula, an immense humanized forest and an indisputable oxygen lung.
+The Andalusian olive grove stands out for being one of the richest ecosystems in the Iberian Peninsula, an immense humanized forest and an indisputable oxygen lung.
 The exploitation and conservation of the olive grove is of enormous importance to reduceCO2 emissions into the atmosphere, reducing greenhouse gas emissions.

 After years of research and implementation of the most efficient agricultural techniques, today's olive growing pursues the environmental sustainability of olive production, proving to be an effective weapon to significantly reduce erosion and soil degradation, as well as to stop the loss of biodiversity (birds, ants and herbaceous plants) detected in the olive groves as a whole.